stack-of-tasks/pinocchio/doc/_porting.md

 - Replace `pinocchio::centerOfMass(const ModelTpl&, DataTpl&, int, bool)` by `pinocchio::centerOfMass(const ModelTpl&, DataTpl&, KinematicLevel, bool)`
 - Replace `pinocchio::copy(const ModelTpl&, const DataTpl&, DataTpl&, int)` by `pinocchio::copy(const ModelTpl&, const DataTpl&, DataTpl&, KinematicLevel)`
 - Replace `pinocchio/algorithm/dynamics.hpp` by `pinocchio/algorithm/constrained-dynamics.hpp`
-- Change parameters order of some `pinocchio::GeometryObject` constructor
+- Change the order of arguments in some of `pinocchio::GeometryObject`'s constructors

 If the compiler complains about missing `pinocchio::computeDistances` or `pinocchio::computeCollisions` function you can either:
 - Include the right headers: